loftytech/sparkle/README.md

 ## Api request

-Sparkle comes with a utility class for sending and listening to api request create a request by importing the HttpRequest utility to your controller like so:
+Sparkle comes with a utility class for sending and listening to api requests.
+Create a request by importing the HttpRequest utility to your controller like so:

 ```
 use App\Framework\Utilities\HttpRequest;